OCA/sale-workflow/sale_order_margin_percent/README.rst

 To install this module, you need to:

-- First Add in the addons path the module and install in your Odoo.
-  And install the dependencies of the module
+- First Add in the addons path the module and install in your Odoo, And install the dependencies of the module.

 =============
 Configuration